cynthiainga/Personal-Portfolio/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Thanks for my coding parters
-- Inspiration
+- Hat tip to Microvers curriculum and all the team
-- etc
+- Hat to Figma for their templates

 ## 📝 License